SitePen/dstore/docs/Collection.md

 #### `map(callback, thisObject)`

 Maps the query results.
-Note that this may executed asynchronously.
+Note that this may be executed lazily and/or asynchronously, once the data is fetched.
 The callback may be called after this function returns.
 This will return a new collection for the mapped results.

 #### `forEach(callback, thisObject)`

 Iterates over the query results.
-Note that this may executed asynchronously.
-The callback may be called after this function returns.
-If this is executed asynchronously, a promise will be returned to indicate the completion.
+Note that this may be executed asynchronously and the callback may be called after this function returns.
+This will return a promise to indicate the completion of the iteration.
+This method forces a fetch of the data.

 #### `fetch()`

 Normally collections may defer the execution (like making an HTTP request) required to retrieve the results until they are actually accessed.
-Calling `fetch()` will force the data to be retrieved, returning an array, or a promise to an array.
+Calling `fetch()` will force the data to be retrieved, returning a promise to an array.

 #### `fetchRange({start: start, end: end})`

-This fetches a range of objects from the collection, returning an array, or a promise to an array.
-The returned (and resolved) array should have a `totalLength` property indicating the total number of objects available in the collection.
+This fetches a range of objects from the collection, returning a promise to an array.
+The returned (and resolved) promise should have a `totalLength` property with a promise that resolves to a number indicating the total number of objects available in the collection.

 #### `on(type, listener)`